xhad/gatewayd/README.md

 ## Gateway API Server

 This software is a database-backed web server that serves as a back end for Ripple Gateway applications.
-A HTTP/JSON erver, Javascript library, and CLI are provided as interfaces to a deployed gateway.
+A HTTP/JSON server, Javascript library, and CLI are provided as interfaces to a deployed gateway.

 The Ripple Gateway's features include:
   - user registration